ALEX-nlp/Awesome-Paper-List-for-Synthetic-Data-Generation/README.md

-# Awesome-Paper-List-for-Data-Synthesis
+# Awesome-Paper-List-for-Synthestic-Data
-This repository aims to collect recent accepted papers related to data synthesis.
+This repository aims to collect recent accepted papers related to Synthetic data.